alprojects1/home-lab/python/README.md

 ## Python Wiki:

 **Python is an open-source, high-level programming language known for its simplicity and versatility.
+Designed by Guido van Rossum in 1991, in Haarlem, the Netherlands.
+Of course, Guido van Rossum did not develop and evolve all the Python components himself**.
+It has a massive standard library, making it adaptable to countless applications.

+**Python's community-driven nature ensures ongoing development and support, with popular frameworks like Django and Flask accelerating web development projects**.
+Python is often praised for its dynamic typing, interpreted nature, and ease of use for beginners while maintaining power and scalability for more advanced projects.
+It can be run on all major platforms like (`Windows`), (`macOS`), and (`Linux`).

-Designed by Guido van Rossum in 1991, Python emphasizes code readability and supports multiple programming paradigms, including procedural, object-oriented, and functional programming**.
-Python is widely used in web development, automation, data analysis, artificial intelligence, and more. **Major websites and services like Dropbox, UBER, Spotify, Pintrest, BuzzFee** were all written, to a greater or lesser extent, in Python.
+Python emphasizes code readability and supports multiple programming paradigms, including procedural, object-oriented, and functional programming**.
+Python is widely used in web development, automation, data analysis, artificial intelligence, and more. **Major websites and services like (`Dropbox`), (`Uber`), (`Spotify`), (`Pintrest`), (`BuzzFee`)** were all written, to a greater or lesser extent, in Python.

-**Do you remember Battlefield 2, Battlefield 2142 and Battlefield Heroes - strategy and first person shooter games from EA DICE?
+**Do you remember (`Battlefield 2`), (`Battlefield 2142`) and (`Battlefield Heroes`) - strategy and first person shooter games from (`EA`) (`DICE`)?
 All the games use Python for logic and server controls**.
-Python is frequently used for creating open-source, free games, e.g., OpenRTS, PySol, Metin 2, or Frets On Fire - **famous Guitar Hero-like games written in pygame**.
+Python is frequently used for creating open-source, free games, like (`OpenRTS`), (`PySol`), (`Metin 2`), or (`Frets On Fire`) - and (`Guitar Hero`)-like games written in pygame**.

-**It has a massive standard library, making it adaptable to countless applications.
-Python's community-driven nature ensures ongoing development and support, with popular frameworks like Django and Flask accelerating web development projects**.
-Python is often praised for its dynamic typing, interpreted nature, and ease of use for beginners while maintaining power and scalability for more advanced projects.
-It can be run on all major platforms like Windows, macOS, and Linux.
+**while you may know the python as a large snake, the name of the Python programming language comes from an old BBC television comedy sketch series called Monty Python's Flying Circus**.
+At the height of its success, the Monty Python team were performing their sketches to live audiences across the world, including at the Hollywood Bowl. **Since Monty Python is considered one of the two fundamental nutrients to a programmer** (`the other being pizza`), Python's creator named the language in honor of the TV show.

 ## PyCharm Wiki: